agooch/testsite/faqs.md

 # Frequently Asked Questions

 Our FAQ may help you with a few of your more pressing questions.
-We've broken them down into two categories: General and Polices & Data Requirements
+We've broken them down into three categories: General, Account, and Data.
+If you don't see the answer to your question here, please contact us at <a href="mailto:odumarchive@unc.edu">odumarchive@unc.edu</a>.

 ## General